-Directress, Olivia Chen (Mrs. Olivia) holds a Master of Science Degree, a Montessori Certificate for teaching 3-9 year olds, an Advanced Director Credential, and has 30 years of experience teaching children 0-13 and adults up to the age of 65.
+Directress, Olivia Chen (Mrs. Olivia) holds a Master of Science Degree, a Montessori Certificate for teaching 3-9 year olds, an Advanced Director Credential, and has over 30 years of experience teaching children 0-13 and adults up to the age of 65.
 She is currently working on Montessori certification for 6-12 year olds.

 Blessed Star teachers must have a Child Development Association (CDA) Credential or be in the process of obtaining an A.A., B.A. or M.A.
 Degree or a Montessori Certificate.
 All teaching staff must complete a 45-hour Introductory Childcare Course and 20 hours of continuing education annually.
 Our teachers are CPR and First-Aid Certified.

 Why Montessori at Blessed Star Montessori Christian School?

 Montessori Education is child-centered.
 Montessori teachers study their students, listen for questions that most children urgently ask, and discover the learning activities that most motivate the children in their classroom.
 They continually adapt the learning environment to provide optimal conditions for children’s self-motivated learning.